 The Department has already sent more than 200 cease-and-desist letters to any medical marijuana dispensaries that didn't have proper licenses.
 The letters instructed the shops to close, and the letter show opposers to legalization that the agency is capable of enacting strict regulations which could be transferred over to recreational marijuana.

-The medical marijuana program has more than 1 million patients and more than 40,000 caregivers registered.
+The medical marijuana program has more than 1 million cardholders and more than 40,000 caregivers registered.
 Medical marijuana revenue is estimated to earn $700 million this year in the state, and if recreational marijuana is legalized, the state could potentially earn billions of dollars overall.

 The petition's spokesman, John Truscott, said that prohibition doesn’t work and that voters will now be able to get rid of outdated laws this November.
 He added that taxing and regulating marijuana works.